Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_05_simple_computing_practice.rst

 Programs with Computation - Exercise
 ====================================

 So far, we have learned how to load numbers in programs, how to perform computational operations on them, and how to print results.

-We can now practice the lessons learned in a few simple math tasks.
+We can now practice these things with a few simple math tasks.

 Tasks without loading data
 --------------------------